StathisPlakakis/ECommerce/README.md

 Check out the live application here: [E-Commerce App](https://ecommerce-px2q.onrender.com/shop/home)

-(P.S.
-1.0.0 App Sleeping.It may take a small amount of time for the service to spin up again on the first request,commonly known as "cold boot time".)
+- **P.S.
+1** App Sleeping.It may take a small amount of time for the service to spin up again on the first request,commonly known as "cold boot time".

-(P.S.
-2.0.0 If you want to check admin functionality connect with the following credentials : (Email: 1@1, Password: 1).)
+- **P.S.
+2** If you want to check admin functionality connect with the following credentials : (Email: 1@1, Password: 1).

 ## 📖 Features